rollerworks-graveyard/RollerworksMultiUserBundle/docs/overriding_templates.md

 1. Define a new template of the same name in the `app/Resources` directory
 2. Create a new bundle that is defined as a child of `RollerworksMultiUserBundle`

+**Caution:**

+Unlike the FOSUserBundle template files (except `layout.html.twig`) should be placed inside `views/UserBundle` (instead of directly in the `views` folder).

+Failing to do so will break the automatic loading of the configured template.

 ### Example: Overriding The Default layout.html.twig